ckan/ckan-docker/README.md

 For more information please see [ckanext-envvars](https://github.com/okfn/ckanext-envvars)

-## 12. CKAN_SITE_URL
+## 12. Connecting directly

-For convenience the CKAN_SITE_URL parameter should be set in the .env file.
-For development it can be set to http://localhost:5000 and non-development set to https://localhost:8443
+For convenience, in development deployments you can connect directly to the CKAN container at http://localhost:5000.
+In non-development environments you can use https://localhost:443.
+The hostname is defined in variable `CKAN_DOMAIN`, while the port is defined in variable `CKAN_PORT_HOST` in the `.env` file.

 ## 13. Manage new users